Smart Tips for Booking Wedding Transportation.

 Your finances have dictated everything from the centerpieces you’ve chosen to the dress that you’ll rock down the aisle, and wedding-day transportation is no exception.
-Consider the cost per hour, price of mileage and the distance involved from one point to another when booking your contract.
+Consider the cost per hour, the price of mileage, and the distance involved from one point to another when booking your contract.
 Meridian Weddings will charge a minimum of three to six hours ($65 to $350 per hour depending on where you live and which vehicle you’ve rented).

 3. The Fine Print

 Now that you’ve established what your transportation needs are and have a better idea of what they’ll cost, let’s get down to business!
-Use Our Wedding Project Tool, to get our written agreement that includes the following terms of service: total cost, deposits required, refund and gratuity policies, arrival and departure locations, pick-up/drop-off times, the exact models of the vehicles you’ve requested and the overtime rate per hour.
+Use Our Wedding Project Tool, to get our written agreement that includes the following terms of service: total cost, deposits required, refund and gratuity policies, arrival and departure locations, pick-up/drop-off times, the exact models of the vehicles you’ve requested, and the overtime rate per hour.
 This will give you extra peace of mind!

 When you’re ready to sign on the dotted line, it’s important to ask about “all-inclusive pricing,” which should always include the total fare, but may not always include taxes.

 Bonus tip: When comparing limousine service, before making a decision, be suspicious of cheap rates or cash discounts, also don’t forget to verify that your driver is licensed and insured!
 You can request from us the bus or limousine operator DOT registration number and check status and safety records online.